-PLASTIC SMALL OUTLINE
+PLASTIC SMALL-OUTLINE PACKAGE

+NOTES:
-NOTES: A. All linear dimensions are in inches (millimeters).
-Dimensioning and tolerancing per ASME Y14.5M-1994.

-B. This drawing is subject to change without notice.

-C. Body dimensions do not include mold flash or protrusion not to exceed 0.006 (0,15).

-D. Falls within JEDEC MS-013 variation AD.
+- A. All linear dimensions are in inches (millimeters). - B. This drawing is subject to change without notice. - C. Body dimensions do not include mold flash or protrusion not to exceed 0.006 (0,15). - D. Falls within JEDEC MS-013 variation AD.